 Starting a Shopify store could be a solid business idea.
 Especially, if you have been looking to make money online and reach financial independence.
 These days, eCommerce is on the rise.
 This trend became even more prominent during the pandemic because more people had to shop online.

-Now, it is important to note that even if you come up with a niche idea for your Shopify store, it does not mean that you can expect to make sales right away.
+Now, it is important to note that even if you come up with a niche idea for your Shopify store and use BI integration apps that help you improve your store performance, this does not mean that you can expect to make sales right away.
 No, there are certain steps to take if you want to attract and retain customers.

-This article will give you some ideas on how to create a solid strategy to boost sales.
+This article will give you some ideas on how to create a solid strategy to boost sales on your Shopify store.
 Let’s take a look at some of these tactics.

 According to Bright Local, about 80 percent of shoppers trust online reviews as much as they trust recommendations from their friends or family.
 As such, it is important to provide reviews on product pages.